 No witnesses shall be permitted to attend the hearing after the initial introduction is made, prior to the delivery of their testimony, or remain after the completion of their testimony.

 The student conduct entity shall use its discretion in determining the validity of or amount of weight to be given to affidavits and/or recordings purporting to represent witness testimony for either the accused student or the complainant.

-The accused student, the reporting party, and their respective advisors, if any, may be present during the entire hearing except when confidentiality is required by law.
+The accused student, the presenting party, and their respective advisors, if any, may be present during the entire hearing except when confidentiality is required by law.

-The reporting party may elect to present evidence, and to call and question witnesses or to defer that responsibility to the Office of Student Affairs.
-If the responsibility for presenting a case as a reporting party is deferred to an administrator in the Office of Student Affairs, that person cannot be involved in the hearing of the case.
+The presenting party may elect to present evidence, and to call and question witnesses or to defer that responsibility to the Office of Student Affairs.
+If the responsibility for presenting a case as a presenting party is deferred to an administrator in the Office of Student Affairs, that person cannot be involved in the hearing of the case.